mjgvs-dft/ITS-minihack/dash-app/README.md

 ## Installation

 1. Clone this repository
-2. Create a conda environment and install dependencies from `environment.yml`
+2. Create a conda environment and install dependencies from `environment.yml` (Note to self: I called this environment the `bogota-dashboard`)
 3. Run the application locally using the command `python app.py` from the `dash-app` directory.